-For the vast majority of subjects, the results are well above the State Average with Legal Studies, Society and Culture, Software Design and Development, Geography, Drama, Visual Arts and Mathematics General 2 leading the field.
-There are more subjects above the State Mean compared to 2013.
+For the vast majority of subjects, the results are well above the State Average with Software Design and Development, Geography and Legal Studies, leading the field.
+These same subjects were also among those leading the field in 2014.
+The number of subjects above the State Mean is similar to 2014.

-Highest mark & ATARS achieved by Macarthur students per subject and comparison of 2014 Band 5 and 6 results compared to the State
+Highest Mark & ATARS Achieved by Macarthur Students per Subject and Comparison of 2015 Band 5 and 6 Results Compared to the State

-In 2014, students achieved a Band 6 result in most subjects.
-Students achieved an HSC mark of 95 or more in English (Advanced), ESL, Geography, Legal Studies, Mathematics General 2, Mathematics I unit, Mathematics 2 unit and Society and Culture and 45 or more in History Extension I, Indonesian Extension and Music Extension.
+In 2015, students achieved a Band 6 result in most subjects.
+Students achieved an HSC mark of 95 or more in Geography, Indonesian Continuers, Legal Studies, Mathematics General 2, Mathematics, Society and Culture and Software Design and Development and 45 or more in English Extension 1, English Extension 2, Mathematics Extension 1, Indonesian Extension and Studies of Religion I